Arianna007/AriannaSang/README.md

 ## About Me

 I am a Master of Data Science graduate from QUT with a biomedical science background from UQ.
-My applied experience includes biomedical data analysis, information retrieval, interactive dashboards, and backend data integration.
+My interests span clinical data science and health AI engineering.
+I aim to combine healthcare data analysis with the development of reliable, interpretable AI systems that support clinical prediction and decision-making.

 My proposed PhD research aims to forecast postoperative atrial fibrillation (POAF) up to six hours before onset in patients following cardiac surgery, using continuous multimodal ICU monitoring data and relevant electronic health records.
-I am particularly interested in XAI, rigorous model evaluation, and clinically meaningful predictions.
+I am particularly interested in explainable AI, rigorous model evaluation, and clinically meaningful predictions.

 ## Skills & Tools